andregmsa/Sudoku-JavaFXML/README.md

 # SudokuFXML
 A Sudoku game with database in sqlite to support multiple users.
 Exists three difficulty levels.
 After login the user can play.
 The score will be a time spent to complete the puzzle.
 Each user can see the ranking of the scores.
+There are only 3 puzzles.
+I could have put the option of random puzzles.